1fish2/BBQTimer/Privacy-Policy-for-the-BBQTimer-app.md

 **Analytics:** None.

-**App Permissions:** This app requires only basic Android app permissions to _set exact alarms_ and to _vibrate_ the device when an alarm rings.
+**App Permissions:** This app requires only basic Android app permissions to _set exact alarms_, to _notify the user_ for pull-down controls and alarms, and to _vibrate_ the device when an alarm rings.
 You can adjust the alarm sounds and vibrations in the Android Settings app's Notifications section.

 **Content Ratings:** The contents in this app are suitable for all ages.
 The app is not specifically designed to appeal to children.